 Except as otherwise stated in these bylaws, a simple majority (of filled seats) shall carry all motions.

-Any Prutanis may pass her/his/their proxy on to another for a particular meeting for one or more particular issues (but not a general proxy), verifying such in writing to the Gramateus within three weeks following the meeting.
+Any Prutanis may pass their proxy on to another for a particular meeting for one or more particular issues (but not a general proxy), verifying such in writing to the Gramateus within three weeks following the meeting.

 The Prutaneis shall appoint, by simple majority vote, the following officers: Epistates (President or Chair of the Board), Grammateus (Secretary), Tamias (Treasurer).
 The Prutaneis may recall said officers by simple majority vote.
 Additional offices of a lesser nature may be created by the Prutaneis at their discretion.
 Lesser officers who are not Prutaneis need not be over 18 years of age if they will have no legal responsibility for Hellenion.
 If under 18, they must have the signed and notarized permission of at least one parent or legal guardian.

 Hellenion may convey legal ordination to individuals as Theoroi.
 Theoroi may perform legally binding rituals.
 Theoroi are obliged to act publicly in the best interests of Hellenion.

 Membership in Hellenion and attendance at public and semi-public Hellenion activities shall not be denied to any person on the basis of race, ancestry, color, physical disability (except as mentioned elsewhere in this article), age, gender, or affection orientation, but may be denied to individuals practicing creeds inimical to Neopagan Hellenic Reconstructionism.

 Membership within the Prutaneis, Boule, the clergy, and other such positions of responsibility and trust as the Prutaneis may determine, shall be granted only to practicing Neopagans who are not simultaneously practicing a creed inimical to the beliefs to which Hellenion are dedicated.